maheshcode/demoblaze-test-automation/AutomationProposal.md

 Another objective is to have automated smoke or sanity test suites (Subset of regression) which will be helpful in build verifications.

 The further objective is to use automation for non-function testing.
-Tracking and validating performance measures with UL flows will highlight platform performance risks associated with any new architectural or technological changes.
+Tracking and validating performance measures with UI flows will highlight platform performance risks associated with any new architectural or technological changes.

 # Tools & Framework to Choose